Polymer/polymer/README.md

 # Polymer

-Polymer lets you build encapsulated, re-usable elements that work just like HTML elements, to use in building web applications.
+Polymer lets you build encapsulated, re-usable elements that work just like HTML elements, to use in building Web applications.

     <!-- Polyfill Web Components for older browsers -->
     <script src="webcomponentsjs/webcomponents-lite.min.js"></script>